edoloughlin/nasc/docs/ANNOYANCES.md

 **2) Overloading JSON Schema**

-* **Annoyance:** JSON Schema is great for validation, not perfect for relational mapping, ACLs, or lifecycle rules; `x-ax:*` annotations can become a grab bag.
+* **Annoyance:** JSON Schema is great for validation, not perfect for relational mapping, ACLs, or lifecycle rules; `x-na:*` annotations can become a grab bag.
 * **Fix:** Split concerns:
   * **DONE:** Keep **JSON Schema** for validation + types. (`app.schema.json`)
   * **DONE:** Add a **Store Mapping DSL** (YAML/JSON) for persistence (`entity`, `pk`, relations, write policies).
 This is now in `app.mapping.json`.